zachartmann/Tutorial10_Group-1/Report.md

 ![Image of Class Diagram](./diagrams/ClassDiagram.png)

 ## **Collaboration Diagrams**
 These diagrams represents the dynamic behaviour of objects and the structure of the interactions between them.
-It also displays the sequence of these interactions, though less than sequence diagrams.
+It also displays the sequence of these interactions through numbering; however, focuses more on the messages that flow between each object rather than time-based interactions (seen in sequences diagrams).
 The diagrams below show this in regards to outbound and inbound calls respectively:
 ### Collaboration Diagram - Outbound Calls
 ![Image of Collaboration Diagram (Outbound Call)](./diagrams/CollaborationDiagram-RM.png)